jneums/breakoutRPG/README.md

     come up with combos and maybe a way to preset the way the bricks are layed out.
 - Loot and inventory system.
 - Pointer support for touch.
+- Use IPFS and blockchain for some stuff

 ### Requirements